 When it’s not working out

-Often times, personality reasons and communication issues are the root cause of a transition.
+Most often, personality differences and communication issues are the root cause of host family and au pair conflict.
 When you live in close quarters with an au pair, and you aren’t seeing eye-to-eye on anything from your daily schedule to child-rearing practices to time-off, it’s easy for things to snowball out of control and turn into irreconcilable differences.

 First and foremost, Cultural Care Au Pair recommends trying to calmly and clearly communicate your feelings and expectations with your au pair.
 However, if you’ve tried that and it’s still not working, we have a set of guidelines in place to help you through the next steps.